syuaip/rpdcli/README.md

 # How-to-use

-1) Copy RPDCLI.exe to the Windows box which performance data is to be collected
+1) Copy RPDCLI.exe (or RPDCLI.ps1) to the Windows box which performance data is to be collected
 2) Put it on a working directory with enough disk space, e.g. *C:\PerfmonData*
 3) Open an elevated Windows command prompt
 4) Change command prompt directory to the C:\PerfmonData directory